The author is an online writer, blogger, and enthusiastic learner sharing her experience and knowledge in various areas.

 ASAP stands for "Accelerated SAP."
 ASAP Methodology is one of the important Software Development Life Cycles (SDLC) used for SAP Implementation projects.
 SAP is one of the best ERP systems, and ASAP Methodology is the way SAP implementation happens.

 SAP projects are long and intense.
 They require lots of effort and many resources from developers and managers.
-It can be really tricky if SAP projects are not planned in a proper form.
+It can be tricky if SAP projects are not planned in a proper form.
 SAP itself gives a proper methodology to design the project so it will give reliable results.

 The ASAP methodology provides the proper framework for an implementation roadmap.
 SAP Implementation consists of several phases that include every stage of the software development lifestyle (SDLC) for SAP implementation.
 ASAP Methodology divides a project according to these vital phases.
 Each phase is considered a milestone.
 The project management team can concentrate on the current phase and start preparing for the next phase.
 This also provides a better roadmap and work distribution.
-The ASAP methodology provides a framework for SAP projects for implementation and enhancement as well for the customization needed for production support.
+The ASAP methodology provides a framework for SAP projects for implementation and enhancement as well as the customization needed for production support.

 SAP Implementation Phases